 include Rhenish stoneware (blue and gray, brown, and gray), Staffordshire slipware, tin-glazed earthenware,

-North Devon sgraffito and gravel tempered, Mérida, Morgan Jones, Buckley, English brown stoneware, redware,
+North Devon sgraffito and gravel-tempered, Mérida, Morgan Jones, and Buckley earthenwares, and English brown stoneware, redware,

-white salt-glazed stoneware and Astbury.
-Brad Hatch (2015) analyzed the ceramic collection as part of a broader
+white salt-glazed stoneware, and Astbury ware.
+Hatch (2015) analyzed the ceramic collection as part of a broader

 study of the changing definitions of early modern manhood in the Potomac Valley.